 How Long Does It Take to Replace a Car Key?

 Given the wide variety of car keys that are now available, replacing a car key is no longer a simple task.
-There are many factors to consider, ranging from the specific type of key needed to the unique model and make of your vehicle.
+So how long does it take to replace a car key?
+There are many factors to consider, from the type of key needed to the model and make of your vehicle.

 Types of Car Keys